vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/limit-syntax.md

     Optional.
 It defines from which row to start including the rows in the output.
 The offset starts from zero.

 > When using `LIMIT`, it is important to use an `ORDER BY` clause that constrains the output into a unique order.
-Otherwise you will get an unpredictable subset of the output.
+Otherwise, you will get an unpredictable subset of the output.

 For example: